 Easy to Use Non-profit Blog

 Adding a blog is key to a good non-profit web design communication strategy.
-It is a place to discuss your organization’s mission and success stories, highlight those effected by your organization, announce fundraising efforts, spotlight volunteers, and share specific projects and stories.
+It is a place to discuss your organization’s mission and success stories, highlight those affected by your organization, announce fundraising efforts, spotlight volunteers, and share specific projects and stories.
 Link your campaign pages and donation page to blog articles to keep potential donors engaged with your work.
 The topics are endless because nonprofit storytelling involves every aspect of your cause, and donors want details.
 Share your blogs on all social media platforms with engaging, heartfelt photos.

 Adding the same blog to social media platforms a second time is a great idea provided your sharing a new aspect of it.
 Highlight a different part of the same blog you had posted three or six months ago.
 Your donors will appreciate seeing it again and focusing on a new angle or insight.
 Not everyone will have seen it the first time.
 Your message is what matters.